lanl/LaGriT/docs/pages/docs/meshobject.md

 # Mesh Object Definition

 The data structure which contains the information necessary to define a mesh is called a Mesh Object.
-A Mesh Object consists of attributes.
+A Mesh Object consists of attributes that define the mesh identified by a mesh object name.
+Attributes are updated by LaGriT routines and can be modified by the user.
+Use the command **cmo/status** to see the attributes for all mesh objects, or use **cmo/status**/*cmo_name* for the attributes of the mesh object identified by that name.

-There is a default template for a Mesh Object composed of the following
+These are the default attributes for a Mesh Object:
-attributes:

-* **name** (`character*32` -- mesh object name)
+* **name** (`character*32` -- mesh object name, this is the unique identifier for any particular mesh object)

 * **scalar** (`integer` -- defined to have value 1)